Breast Density Information for Ontario Breast Screening Program Participants

 - A mammogram is an X-ray image of the breast that checks for breast cancer.
 High breast density can make finding breast cancer hard because cancer and dense breast tissue both look white on a mammogram.
 It is important to have regular mammograms if you are eligible to get them and to know what is normal for you.

-- Women with a lot of dense breast tissue have a higher chance of getting breast cancer, but it does not mean they will get breast cancer for sure (see Breast Density and Chance of Getting Breast Cancer).
+- People with a lot of dense breast tissue have a higher chance of getting breast cancer, but it does not mean they will get breast cancer for sure (see Breast Density and Chance of Getting Breast Cancer).

 Reporting Breast Density